LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module2/module2.rst.txt

-Module 2 - Interacting with an iControl LX extension
+Module 2 - Interacting with an iControl LX Extension
 ====================================================

-In this module, we are going to introduce the basic themes and then review an iControl LX extension.
+In this module, we are going to introduce the basic themes and then review an iControl LX Extension.

 The following exercises will be performed on the BIG-IP platform (``https://10.1.1.245``).